G-Radhika/PersonalPhotographer/README.md

 # Photo Assistant with GoogleHome.

-This is a really photographer implementation that gets Api.ai classification JSON (i.e. a JSON output of Api.ai /query endpoint) and returns a fulfillment response.
+This is a photographer webhook implementation integrated with GoogleHome

 # What does the service do?